pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `monofont`
 :   sets the CSS `font-family` property on `code` elements.

+`monobackgroundcolor`
+:   sets the CSS `background-color` property on `code` elements
+    and adds extra padding.

 `linestretch`
 :   sets the CSS `line-height` property on the `html` element,
     which is preferred to be unitless.